xlanor/SIM-UoW-Timetable-bot/README.md

 * **/timetable**

 >  Retrieves your timetable from the stored database.
+Scrollable version

 * **/forget**